salilab/imp/tools/README.md

 to help you add code to the module.
 The directory structure of the new module is identical to [that of existing modules](@ref directories).

-If you feel your module is of interest to other IMP users and developers, see the [contributing code to IMP](#devguide_contributing) section.
+If you feel your module is of interest to other %IMP users and developers, see the [contributing code to IMP](#devguide_contributing) section.

 # Formatting your code # {#dev_tools_cleanup_code}